 Lisa Hawkins, vice president of public affairs at the Distilled Spirits Council, the national trade association representing the leading distillers in the U.S., said the research is inaccurate.

-"This latest advocacy research by David Jernigan once again calls into question the $4 million grant given to CAMY by the CDC.
-A study, which characterizes all advertisements that depict someone holding or being handed an alcohol beverage near a body of water as 'risky content' defies common sense," Hawkins said.
-"This study is just another example of CAMY’s biased methodology to fit its pre-conceived notions."
+"This latest advocacy research by David Jernigan once again calls into question the $4 million grant given to CAMY by the CDC [Centers for Disease Control and Prevention]," Hawkins said.
+"A study, which characterizes all advertisements that depict someone holding or being handed an alcohol beverage near a body of water as 'risky content' defies common sense.
+This study is just another example of CAMY’s biased methodology to fit its preconceived notions."

 "CDC's funding would be better spent on evidence-based programs to reduce underage drinking versus a subjective review of magazine ads that are anywhere from nearly 5 to 9 years old, which is not relevant to today's marketplace," she said.

-"What is relevant is that alcohol consumption and binge drinking rates among 8th, 10th and 12th graders have continued their long-term decline, reaching historically low levels, according to federal government data.
-Simply put, CAMY’s claim that alcohol advertising is causing teens to drink is disproved by the federal government data and unsupported by the body of scientific literature."
+"What is relevant is that alcohol consumption and binge drinking rates among eighth, 10th and 12th graders have continued their long-term decline, reaching historically low levels, according to federal government data," Hawkins added.
+"Simply put, CAMY’s claim that alcohol advertising is causing teens to drink is disproved by the federal government data and unsupported by the body of scientific literature."